NEWS AND INFORMATION

 Hard copies of current issues may be available from our offices at times.
 However, the best way to ensure delivery of your hard copy is to keep your membership up to date.
 The images below will link visitors to a (.pdf) printable version of the publications shown.
 It is best viewed in mobile landscape, laptops portrait, or full desktop mode, or downloaded for printing and read later.

-The printable/downloadable copy have been redacted to keep the integrity of indexed pages, and include only items not affecting articles such as Branch Listings, advertising, reunion notices and the last post.
+Some of the earlier copies for print/download have been redacted to keep the integrity of indexed pages, and include only items not affecting articles such as Branch Listings, advertising, reunion notices and the last post. latest copy from Mar (April) 22 includes copy as hard printed and distributed.
 Also, some imaging has been returned to original full colour, previously unavailable on the printed hard copy.

 We will publish a list of Reunions and Notices from time to time, as and when information is supplied to us.
 Most are Unit notifications and all care is taken to ensure the details are correct.
 If you cannot reach the relative party at the contacts given, please contact the Webauthor to advise.